-The directors are of the view that there still remains uncertainty as to the long-term effects of this pandemic which could result in adverse market movements with a consequential effect on the fair value of the right-of-use assets.
-As a result of this, the assumptions may need to be revised significantly in 2021.
+The directors are of the view that there still remains uncertainty as to the long-term effects of the COVID-19 pandemic which could result in adverse market movements with a consequential effect on the fair value of the right-of-use assets.
+As a result of this, the assumptions may need to be revised significantly in 2022.

-22.1.1.2 Measurement of fair value
+23.1.1.2 Measurement of fair value